 - 1 pound organic large fresh carrots peeled and chopped

 - 2 large onions peeled, cored and chopped

 - 1/2 cup orange juice

 - 4 quart soup pot with cover

 - electric food processor steel knife inserted

 - Pour oil into soup pot.
 Heat over medium flame.
 Add carrots and onions and sauté them about 10 minutes or until they soften.
-Add thyme, nutmeg and sugar.
+Add thyme, cinnamon, nutmeg and sugar.
 Stir well and sauté five minutes longer.
 Pour in vegetable broth or water.
 Bring mixture to a boil.
 Reduce to a simmer and cover.
 Simmer for 45 minutes or until carrots are soft enough to be mashed with the back of a wooden spoon.
 Cool slightly.

 - Purée soup, two-three cups at a time-depending on the size of your processor.
 Add orange juice to puréed soup.
 Stir well and chill several hours or overnight.
 Taste.
 Add more juice if you prefer a stronger orange flavor.
 Serve soup cold with 1/2 teaspoon of chopped chives sprinkle on top of each serving.